CSC2015-Team13/Mini-Trainer/README.md

 Just drop that file on your device and install it.
 Make sure to allow unverified sources first though!

+If the links aren't working correctly, you should be able to access the whole folder [here](https://www.dropbox.com/sh/hav0hcgtedfuj29/OVvcMdpQO_)

 ####Don't have an Android device?
 Don't have a device?
 Then download a copy of the repository and follow the instructions in the [Installation Guide](https://www.dropbox.com/sh/hav0hcgtedfuj29/roZxIRDpvT/Team%2013%20-%20Minitrainer%20Testing.pdf)